Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

 **13.1 Cognitive science and dynamical systems**

 - Instead of cognitive modules, computation, and representations, use dynamical systems theory to understand how agents behave.
-- *Dynamical system*: any system that evolves over time in a law-governed way.
+- *Dynamical system*: any system that changes over time (in a law-governed way).
 - E.g. The solar system, life, computation.
 ![Figure 13.2]({{ "/assets/textbooks/cognitive-science-an-introduction-to-the-science-of-the-mind/figure13-2.png" | absolute_url }})
 - Dynamical models typically only track a small number of changing quantities using calculus.